 Gainesville is a medium-sized city located in the state of Texas.
 With a population of 16,419 people and six constituent neighborhoods, Gainesville is the 154th largest community in Texas.

 Unlike some cities, Gainesville isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Gainesville are a mix of both white- and blue-collar jobs.
-Overall, Gainesville is a city of service providers, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Gainesville who work in office and administrative support (11.23%), sales jobs (8.79%), and food service (8.75%).
+Overall, Gainesville is a city of service providers, sales and office workers, and production and manufacturing workers.
+There are especially a lot of people living in Gainesville who work in food service (12.67%), office and administrative support (12.22%), and sales jobs (9.87%).

-Gainesville is a somewhat ethnically-diverse city.
+Gainesville is an extremely ethnically-diverse city.
 The people who call Gainesville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gainesville residents report their race to be White, followed by Black or African-American.
 Gainesville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 29.32% of the city’s residents.
-Important ancestries of people in Gainesville include Irish, English, French , and Scots-Irish.
+People of Hispanic or Latino origin account for 28.23% of the city’s residents.
+Important ancestries of people in Gainesville include Irish, English, Scottish, and French .

 The most common language spoken in Gainesville is English.
-Other important languages spoken here include Spanish and Gujarathi.
+Other important languages spoken here include Spanish and Langs. of India.